 35-312.
 Eligible depositories; collateral

-A. Any eligible depository that receives an investment or any deposit of treasury monies in excess of the amount insured by an instrumentality of the United States shall collateralize those deposits with any of the following:
+A. Any eligible depository that receives an investment or any deposit of treasury monies of more than the amount insured by an instrumentality of the United States shall collateralize those deposits with any of the following:

 1. Securities listed in section 35-313, subsection A, paragraphs 1 and 3.